cyberark/conjur/README.md

    root@f39015718062:/src/conjur#
    ```

-   Once the start.sh script finishes, you're in a Bash shell in the Conjur
+   Once the `start` script finishes, you're in a Bash shell in the Conjur
    server container.

    **LDAP Authentication**